n0tic/SteamServerCreationTool/README.md

     - Page with download link: https://developer.valvesoftware.com/wiki/SteamCMD
 - "steamcmd.exe" has been located by the application.
 Whats the next step?
   - Step one: Find your desired server in the list and select it.
 Information bellow should update with "App ID, App Name" etc.
-  - Step two: Click on the textfield to get the folder browser dialogue to open.
+  - Step two: Click on the textfield/inputfield to get the folder browser dialogue to open.
 Create or select a desired install folder.
   - Step three: Click "Install Server" button to start the installation of the server.
 The cmd window (Black box window) will disappear once the install is completed.
     - Closing the cmd window (Black box window) prematurely will result in installation failure.
 SSCT have no way of detecting a successful installation so be careful.
   - Step four: Once the server has been installed your next mission will be to setup the server and if the idea is to lauch a server publicly, you need to open server-specific ports.
 If you run any firewalls you may need to accept them there too.